The Swallows of Kabul: Plot

 His wife makes the switch with Zunaira but Atiq does not tell Zunaira about the plan.
 When Qassim comes, he takes Musarrat and tells Atiq that he has to come to the rally too, and bring along his wife, who is in the jail office.
 He agrees and tells Zunaira (dressed as Musarrat) to wait at the rally until it is over.
 Musarrat is shot.
 After the rally, Atiq cannot find Zunaira.
 He searches for her everywhere, calling out her name.
 When that does not work, he starts to think that every girl is Zunaira and he just wants to see her pretty face.
-So he corners women and takes their veil off.
-Some guys pick him up and hit him in the head, and crack it open.
+So he corners women and takes their burqa off.
+Some guys pick him up and hit him in the head and crack it open.
 As he gets back up, he hears people calling him a monster and that he should be hanged or shot.
 He still continues to look for Zunaira until everything falls dark and silent.